kelvinthuo999/KaziNasi/README.md

 - **Frontend**: The frontend of KaziNasi is built using Flutter, a cross-platform framework for building native interfaces for iOS, Android, and the web.
 - **Backend**: The backend is powered by Node.js, a JavaScript runtime built on Chrome's V8 JavaScript engine.
-- **Database**: Firestore, a flexible, scalable database for mobile, web, and server development, is used to store user profiles, job listings, messages, and reviews.
+- **Database**: MySQL is used as the database to store user profiles, job listings, messages, and reviews.
+- **Web Server**: Nginx is used as the web server to serve the Flutter web app and handle incoming requests.
 - **Authentication**: Firebase Authentication is used to manage user authentication and authorization, ensuring that only authenticated users can access the platform.
 ## Installation

 To run KaziNasi locally, follow these steps: